 ISLANDIA - LONG ISLAND EXPRESSWAY & SERVICE ROAD EXITS 57-58

 This court is located on the grounds of the gorgeous Lake Success Country Club.
-Good Prosecutors - Tough Judge.
+Good Prosecutor - Tough Judge.
 This court is usually OK if you have a clean driving record, but they can also be quite harsh if you do not.
+Upkeep isn't cheap on a country club.

 "there's a speed trap on the Northern State Pkwy in Nassau just over the Queens border.
 It's patrolled by unmarked, sporty new black Mercurys. good luck with this very needed site."
 THANKS ALEX!
 DK